okansungur/drafts/read5.md

 You also need to use add/remove utility methods for bidirectional associations to make sure that both sides are properly synchronized.

+### Two types of fetch strategies in JPA are LAZY & Eager
+Don’t use FetchType.EAGER.Many-to-many associations only rarely represent parent-child associations, and you should better avoid cascading.
+That’s especially the case for CascadeType.REMOVE.
+Using it on both ends of a many-to-many association can bounce the cascade operation back and forth between the 2 tables until all records are removed.